-A4.1.1 Four levels Roads are divided into different levels, to reflect their intensity of use and

-of TTM associated risk.

-There are four primary levels of road:

-1. Low volume (LV)

-For level LV, the following subcategory can also be designated for roads that have particularly low volumes of traffic:

-- LV low-risk.

-2. Level 1.

-3. Level 2.

-4. Level 3.

-The designation for each road is made by the RCA.

-A4.1.1.1 Guidelines for designation of road

-The default level is level 1.

-If level 1 is not appropriate, it is the responsibility of the RCA to designate any of the following:

-level LV roads

-level 2 roads

-level 3 roads.

-Detailed guidelines to assist RCAs with the selection of road levels are included in subsection A4.6 Road controlling authority's (RCA) guidelines for designating road levels.
+A4.1.1 Four levels of Roads are divided into different levels, to reflect their intensity of use and associated risk.
+TTM There are four primary levels of road: • Level low volume (LV) For level LV, the following subcategory can also be designated for roads that have particularly low volumes of traffic: LV low-risk Level 1 Level 2 • Level 3.
+The designation for each road is made by the RC A4.1.1.1 Guidelines for designation of road The default level is level 1.
+If level 1 is not appropriate, it is the responsibility of the RCA to designate any of the following: level LV roads level 2 roads level 3 roads. • Detailed guidelines to assist RCAs with the selection of road levels are included in subsection A4.6 Road controlling authority's (RCA) guidelines for designating road levels.

-6 )